FollowTheProcess/followtheprocess.github.io/content/projects/_index.md

 * Beautiful CLI powered by [click] and [rich]
 * Optimised performance and memory use, on my machine the CLI starts up in about 200ms (pretty good for a python interpreter!)
 * Interacts with the GitHub GraphQL API to fetch only the data it needs
-* API request are cached with a configurable timeout for maximum responsiveness
+* API requests are cached with a configurable timeout for maximum responsiveness
 * Glues together various python development tools (virtualenv, conda, poetry, flit, git, VSCode etc.)
 * High test coverage and great [docs]